 A Totten trust is one that is generally used for accounts and cannot be used for real property.
 It is created by depositing money into an account at a financial institution in the grantor's name as the trustee and naming the assets in the account as payable on death to a beneficiary upon death.
 A Totten Trust is revocable.

-If you have questions about trust administration or need assistance with estate planning in Arizona, Alaska, California, Colorado, Oregon, or Tennessee, contact Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
+If you have questions about trust administration or need assistance with estate planning in, contact attorney Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
 You can use our online form to schedule a consultation or call us at (931) 250-8585.